On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

 In fact, it is sufficient to prove that \dst is \apx-hard in the Euclidean metric, and then simply use the near isometric embedding of $\ell_2$-metric to other $\ell_p$-metrics \cite{Racke_2006} to obtain that \dst is \apx-hard in every $\ell_p$-metric.

 That said, our result is stronger than suggested in Theorem~\ref{thm:introapx}, in the following sense.
-We provide our reduction from a hybrid variant of the set cover and set packing problems (both restricted to the case when the input is a collection of sets each of size exactly 3).
-Therefore, if and when the tight inapproximability results for these problems on set systems are obtained, it would immediately imply strong hardness of approximation factors for \dst in $\ell_p$-metrics (thus making progress on Open Question~\ref{open1}).
-For this reason, we explicitly compute inapproximability factors throughout, even though the current known hardness of bounded set cover and set packing yield very small constant factor inapproximability bounds.
+Our reduction is from a hybrid variant of the set cover and set packing problems (both restricted to the case when the input is a collection of sets each of size exactly 3).
+Although current known hardness of bounded set cover and set packing yield very small constant factor inapproximability bounds for \dst in the $\ell_p$-metric, these problems are expected to be harder than currently known.
+We explicitly compute inapproximability factors throughout so that improvements for those problems will also immediately translate to improved hardness of approximation factors for \dst in $\ell_p$-metrics.

 Elaborating, our reduction is from the $(\varepsilon,\delta)$-\setpT problem, where given as input a collection of sets $\mathcal{S}$ over universe $[n]$, we would like to distinguish between the completeness case where there exists $n/3$ pairwise disjoint sets in $\mathcal{S}$ that cover the whole universe $[n]$, and the soundness case where every set cover of $[n]$ from $\mathcal{S}$ must be of size at least $(1+\delta)(n/3)$ and every subcollection of pairwise disjoint sets in $\mathcal{S}$ can cover at most a $(1-\varepsilon)$ fraction of the universe.
 Note that if $(\varepsilon,\delta)$-\setpT problem is \np-hard then we may assume $\delta\in [\varepsilon/2,2\varepsilon]$ (see Remark~\ref{rem:epsdelta} for an explanation).